RagsFTW/RagsFTW.github.io/_posts/2021-2-28-Hack-The-Box-Academy.md

 **Image 43** - The contents of /var/log.

-But this is still a lot, let’s filter it down a bit by only looking at things that the adm group can get too.
+But this is still a lot, let’s filter it down a bit by only looking at things that the adm group can get to.

 ![44](/images/academy/44.png)